What is glycogenolysis?

-The breakdown of glycogen, the stored form of energy found in muscle and liver tissue, into glucose, which the body can readily use.
-Glycogenolysis plays an important role in the regulation of glucose in the blood.
+Glycogenolysis refers to the breakdown of glycogen, the stored form of energy found in muscle and liver tissue, into glucose, which the body can readily use.
+It plays an important role in the regulation of glucose in the blood.
 For example, as part of the body’s “fight or flight” reaction to stressors, the adrenal glands release the hormone epinephrine, which stimulates glycogenolysis to provide immediate energy for muscle activity.

 Friends and family members of people who are prone to severe hypoglycemia should learn how to use a glucagon emergency kit.
 Injecting glucagon stimulates glycogenolysis and raises blood glucose levels.